Swiss National Park with Mountains, Trees and River

 Diemtigtal Nature Park

-On the other side of Gstaad, midway between the Gruyère Regional Park and Lake Thun, lies the remote Diemtigtal.
-With its 136 km², the nature park is rather one of the smaller ones of its kind.
-It has been part of the Swiss nature parks since 2012, is located on the territory of two municipalities and has about 2400 inhabitants
+On the other side of Gstaad, nestled between the Regional Park Gruyère and Lake Thun, lies the remote Diemtigtal.
+Covering 136 km², this nature park is one of the smaller ones in Switzerland.
+Since 2012, it has been part of the Swiss network of nature parks, spanning across two municipalities and home to around 2,400 residents.

-Somehow also small and fine - although not in the same style as the Jorat Nature Park.
-The 19 km long valley stretches from Oey-Diemtigen - which, by the way, is also on the route of the Golden Pass Line - to the Landvogtehore, a 2,616 meter high mountain peak at the end of the valley
+Somehow small and charming—though not in the same way as Jorat Nature Park.
+The 19 km long valley stretches from Oey-Diemtigen—by the way, it's also on the route of the Golden Pass Line—all the way to the Landvogtehore, a mountain peak reaching 2,616 meters at the valley's end.

-With around 140 alpine farms that lead more than 10,000 cows, cattle, sheep and goats into the Diemtig Alps in summer, the Diemtigtal is one of the most important communities in the Swiss alpine economy.
-The concert of bells during the hikes and mountain bike tours is therefore pre-programmed.
+With around 140 alpine farms leading over 10,000 cows, cattle, sheep, and goats into the Diemtiger Alps during summer, Diemtigtal is one of the most significant communities for Swiss alpine farming.
+So get ready for a symphony of cowbells during your hikes and mountain bike rides.

-What you can also look forward to are magnificent flower meadows, a wild mountain landscape, beautiful views wherever you look, ice-cold mountain streams, glittering mountain lakes and a diverse animal world.
-So keep your eyes open on your hikes for ibexes, chamois, marmots and other mountain creatures.
+You'll also look forward to stunning flower meadows, a wild mountain landscape, breathtaking views in every direction, icy mountain streams, sparkling mountain lakes, and a diverse wildlife.
+Keep your eyes peeled for ibex, chamois, marmots, and other mountain inhabitants while you hike.

-Particularly impressive are the many beautiful Diemtigtaler houses, which are decorated with elaborate carvings and paintings.
-By the way, these are connected in various themed trails that can be walked with the help of an app.
-But we'll get to that in a moment.
+Especially impressive are the many beautiful Diemtigtal houses, adorned with intricate carvings and paintings.
+These are connected by various themed trails that can be explored with the help of an app.
+But we'll get to that shortly.

 Naturpark Diemtigtal(Foto: MySwitzerland)